maxmurdoch/flock/src/pages/index.md

       title: 1.
 Enter your flight details
     - image: images/uploads/phone--customise-policy@2x.png
       text: >-
-        Select how long you want to fly.
+        From 1-8 hours, select how long you want to be covered for.
 We’ll update your quote so you can see the difference.
       title: 2.
 Customise your policy
     - image: images/uploads/phone--get-flying@2x.png
       text: >-
-        Pay for the policy in a couple of taps.
-You’re covered!
-We’ll  send you all the important documentation in an email.
+        Pay for the policy and you're good to go!
+All the important documentation is sent straight to your email inbox.
       title: 3.
 Get flying
   title: How Flock Cover works
 stopWorrying:
   description: Control your insurance from the palm of your hand with the Flock Cover app.
   reasons:
     - text: >-
-        Get covered only for the hours you fly.
-Flock’s pricing is
+        Flock’s pricing is risk-dependent: the safer you fly, the less you pay.
-        risk-dependent: the safer you fly, the less you pay.
+        It's as simple as that!
       title: Fairer pricing
     - text: >-
-        Customise your insurance from the ground up.
-Policies can be purchased on the spot, or scheduled up to 10 days in advance.
+        Pay for drone insurance only when you fly.
+From 1-8 hours, our policies fit around your flight.
-      title: 'Flexible policies '
+      title: 'Short-term cover '
     - text: >-
         Get a real-time quote in 30 seconds.
 You can even see when and where it's cheapest to insure your drone flight.